-To select a pre-stored configuration via the front panel, use the Talk/Data and A/B switches.
-The LED's provide a visual display of the modes selected.
+To select a prestored configuration from the front panel, use the T/D and A/B switches.
+The LEDs provide a visual display of the configuration selected.

-Note: Not all configurations are accessible from the front panel.
+Not all of the preset configurations are accessible from the front panel.
+Refer to Table 3-3.